The Simpsons: Bart & the Beanstalk: Reception

-Bart & the Beanstalk has received mixed to negative reviews from critics.
+Bart & the Beanstalk has received mixed reviews from critics.
 In his 1994 book Video Games: A Guide for Savvy Parents, David Sheff describes Bart & the Beanstalk as "a frustratingly tough game without much whimsy."
 GamePro commented that "this drab game definitely lacks personality.
 There's a challenge here for those who want to sit through yet another simple side-scroller.
 Everyone else, though, might be better off trading in their magic beans for a cow."
 Similarly, a review in Game Players said "the designers of this action game took a standard story, plastered the Simpsons faces on boring characters, then threw in some of the show's running jokes.
 Bor-ring!"
 The four reviewers of Electronic Gaming Monthly found the game's biggest problem to be that it is too frustratingly hard, especially for the game's pre-adolescent target audience.
 They also stated that the difficulty stems chiefly from the poor design of Bart's slingshot.
+A reviewer in Nintendo Power complimented on the visually appealing characters and enemies and the fun concept while finding that it had poor control and bosses were tedious due to the amount of time it takes to defeat them.

 Jeff Kapalka of the Syracuse Herald-American was more positive, giving the game a three out of four rating in a review.
 He commented that "the graphics are crisp, clear and cartoony, and it's a fun game for the Game Boy," and noted that the game is similar to the early side-scrolling Mario games.
 A review in the St. Petersburg Times called The Simpsons: Bart & the Beanstalk "fun and funny".

 In 2009, 1UP.com editor Bob Mackey reviewed the game in 1UP's official Retro Gaming Blog.
 He described the game as annoying, but thought the graphics were good.
 Mackey wrote that "outside of a funky walk cycle from Bart, the game actually looks pretty nice—for some reason the Game Boy Simpsons games were always graphically superior to the NES ones—but that's about all the praise it deserves.
 Even more so than Camp Deadly, the screen of Beanstalk is awfully cramped, so the problem of enemies appearing out of nowhere to kill you has only gotten worse."
 Mackey added that he would have liked to see a more powerful weapon because the range of the slingshot is only a few feet.